stevesloka/contour/design/gateway-apis-implementation.md

 ### Configuration
 Contour will have an entry added to the config file for the `ControllerName` it should watch.
-The `ControllerName` takes the format of `projectcontour.io/<namespace>/contour` which requires the `<namespace>` param to be specified matching the namespace where Contour is deployed.

-This will look like this:
 ```yaml
 gateway:
   controllerName:
   name: gatewayname  # <--- deprecate
   namespace: gatewaynamespace  # <-- deprecate
 ```
 Contour will look for a Gateway + GatewayClass that matches the `ControllerName` field specified in the configuration file.
 If it does not find a matching Gateway/GatewayClass, then it will begin processing GatewayAPI resources once they are available.